Mo (2016 film)

-Mo is a 2016 Tamil horror comedy film written and directed by Bhuvan Nullan, with Aishwarya Rajesh, Suresh Ravi, Ramesh Thilak, Darbuka Siva and Ramdoss in the leading roles, while Pooja Devariya, Selva, and Mime Gopi play supporting roles.
+Mo is a 2016 Tamil horror comedy film written and directed by Bhuvan Nullan R, with Aishwarya Rajesh, Suresh Ravi, Ramesh Thilak, Darbuka Siva and Ramdoss in the leading roles, while Pooja Devariya, Selva, and Mime Gopi play supporting roles.
 The film was edited by Gopinath with music composed by Santhosh Dhayanidhi.
 The film, featuring a new technical crew, began production during 2015 and released on 30 December 2016.